 Improvements to the Round Spinney roundabout (phase 1a) were completed in 2015, resulting in increased capacity at this junction and improved traffic flow.

 Phase 2, dualling of the section north of the Moulton roundabout to a new junction near Overstone Grange, was opened to traffic in early 2018.

 Phase 3 is intended to extend the dualling to the Holcot and Sywell roundabout.
 A bid for Government funding towards this phase was submitted in 2016 but was not successful.
-The intention is to resubmit a bid at a future date.

 Further phases will be needed to complete the dualling through to the A14 but have not yet been determined.

 Benefits of the scheme

 Together, phases 1b and 2 will reduce congestion and journey time delay.
 The improved road network and traffic flows will support economic growth as the first part of a strategic link between Northampton and the A14.